FlavScents AInsights Entry for Acetyl Butyryl (CAS: 3848-24-6)

 7. Toxicology, Safety & Exposure Considerations

-- Inhalation Exposure: Volatility suggests potential for inhalation exposure; occupational safety measures should be observed.
+- Inhalation Exposure: Moderate volatility suggests potential for inhalation exposure, but no specific occupational hazards are noted.

 Citation hooks: EFSA; FEMA; PubChem; toxicology literature